COVID vaccine found highly effective in real-world US study - Austin Daily Herald

 No one died, and only two were hospitalized.
 Thompson did not say whether the people hospitalized were vaccinated or not.

-Besides the 90% figure for two doses, the study found it was 80% effective for participants two weeks or more after a first dose.
+Besides the 90 percent figure for two doses, the study found it was 80 percent effective for participants two weeks or more after a first dose.

 CDC Director Dr. Rochelle Walensky called the study’s findings “tremendously encouraging.”